"We provide knowledge and information about CGMP and Quality Systems to the Life Science industry"

 Click here for more info and inquiry form.

 Price (excl. local VAT):

-Incl. course material (pdf), lunch and refreshments
+incl. course material (pdf), lunches and refreshments

 Accommodation is NOT included in the course fee.

 For groups registered and invoiced together for the same course we offer the following quantity discount: